 There is also a spacious ceremony hall and an exhibition room.

-The tower has a bell that chimes every hour to indicate the time and has a great architecture whose history you can learn about during your visit.
+The clock tower has a bell that chimes every hour to indicate the time and has a great architecture whose history you can learn about during your visit.

 You cannot leave Sapporo without experiencing the fabulous panoramic views of the city, the Mashike Mountains, and Ishikari Bay from Mt.
 Moiwa.